andrewn6/andrewhummus/README.md

 ## Hi there, I'm Andrew!! 👋

-I'm Andrew, a software engineer working with Python, Javascript, Docker, Docker-Compose and Typescript.
+I'm Andrew, a software developer working with Python, Javascript, Docker, Docker-Compose and  Typescript. (still learning typescript)

 I'm self-taught and im studying a few things..
 Client server architecture, Backend-Systems and Business Logic.